TrisTheKitten/Streamlit-Daily-Expense-Tracker/README.md

 **Streamlit-Daily-Expense-Tracker**

-Daily Expense Tracker using SQLAlchemy for database, Streamlit for GUI, and matplotlib for data visualization.
+Daily Expense Tracker using SQLAlchemy for database, Streamlit for GUI, and plotly for data visualization.

 **Get Started**